Palladium’s strong fundamentals lead the pack for platinum-group metals.

 Russia and North America’s deposits are generally high in palladium, while the South African and Zimbabwean deposits are high in platinum.
 “Primary and secondary production of PGMs create large revenues and thereby contribute greatly to the economic growth and wealth of the countries where the metals are mined and processed,” as per the IPA.
 However, the limited geographic concentration of PGMs-producing regions across the globe makes this market highly susceptible to supply disruptions.

-Global palladium supply levels took a slight hit in 2017 from some shaft closures and technical issues at key mines in South Africa, lower nickel and copper production out of Glencore and Vale’s North American operations and lower shipments out of Russia.
+Supply levels in the global palladium market took a slight hit in 2017 from some shaft closures and technical issues at key mines in South Africa, lower nickel and copper production out of Glencore and Vale’s North American operations and lower shipments out of Russia.
 In fact, the market saw a deficit of more than 800,000 ounces last year, boosting prices.

 Russia and North America’s PGMs-containing deposits have much higher concentrations of palladium than their African counterparts, making those regions key suppliers for the market’s current demand.
 By-product palladium output from Canadian nickel mining is expected to take a hit as PGMs grades in Sudbury ore decline and deposits are exhausted, leaving catalytic converter manufacturers looking for new sources of supply.
 However, there are few PGMs-hosting projects on the map.